olena-syrotenko/design-patterns/README.md

 **Implementation**:
    1. provide interface for a creator with get object method
-   2. provide implementations of this interface with overriding method to return object (using _inheritance_ to define concreate creation method)
+   2. provide implementations of this interface with overriding method to return object (using _inheritance_ to define concrete creation method)

 **Pitfalls**:
    - not easy to refactor exisiting code into factory method